KauaOrtiz/Ganapp/api/README.md

 * **http://localhost:8080/getImage** (Not used on app)

-  We expect a query param like on route above <br>
+  We expect nothing on body nor query <br>
   Returns a json like a json like `{
 	"image": "IMAGEM TESTS EM Base64"
 }`